-Before you even put seasoning to the flesh, make sure your smoker is on.
+Before you even put seasoning to the beef, make sure your smoker is on.
 Preheat it to 250°F. This may seem like a low temperature but trust us, low and slow is the way to go when it comes to roasts.

 I use my pellet grill, the Camp Chef Woodwind WiFi, for this recipe, but any smoker type will do!
 As far as wood type goes, I like to use hickory (medium smoke flavor) , cherry (lighter smoke flavor), or mesquite (stronger smoke flavor) for this cut of beef.

 The result of slowly cooking the meat and allowing the fats and tissues to break down will result in the most tender, juicy cut of meat you will ever taste.